-Bay Area residents have become used to the ritual of checking air quality maps for places to escape wildfire smoke that has wafted over from burning forests and chapparal near and far.
+Bay Area residents have become used to the ritual of checking online maps for local air quality amid burning forests and chaparral near and far.

-But during this year's wildfires, users have noticed a discrepancy between what official sites are reporting and the readings displayed on PurpleAir.
+But users have noticed a discrepancy between what official sites are reporting and the readings displayed on PurpleAir.

 Broadly put, PurpleAir provides more localized, more current and less accurate readings than AirNow.

-A couple of weeks ago, the EPA and the U.S. Forest Service launched a pilot project of what some may consider to be the Holy Grail of air quality maps: combined readings taken from PurpleAir’s low-cost sensors and those from official government monitoring devices, all in a single map.
-Click here or on the image below to access the map; the circles represent official government monitors, the squares indicate PurpleAir sensors, and the triangles show temporary monitors set up by federal agencies.
+The EPA and the U.S. Forest Service have a project of what some may consider to be the Holy Grail of air quality maps: combined readings taken from PurpleAir’s low-cost sensors and those from official government monitoring devices, all in a single map.
+Click here or on the image below to access the map; the circles represent official government monitors, the squares indicate PurpleAir sensors, and the triangles show temporary monitors set up by government agencies.

 “While these [unofficial] sensors don’t meet the rigorous standards required for regulatory monitors, they can help you get a picture of air quality nearest you, especially when wildfire smoke is in your area,” the website states.

 PurpleAir readings and those from government sensors like the ones maintained by the Bay Area Air Quality Management District differ in several key ways: speed, accuracy and placement.